Orangeliquid/Habit-Tracker/README.md

 2. Follow the prompts to interact with the Pixela API, create graphs, add pixels, update values, and delete pixels.

+3. When adding a pixel to the graph Pixela will reject 25 percent of all requests.
+Simply try again

 ## Examples

 ### Create User